cxa/HalfTea/README.md

 ### Subscribe — register what you are interested in

-With command you _ask_ to do something, but in the real world, something is out of our control, just like a clock, all we can do is to listen its tick, This is where `subscribe` come in.
+With command you _ask_ to do something, but in the real world, something is out of our control, just like a clock, all we can do is to listen its tick, this is where `subscribe` come in.

 ```fsharp
 subscribe = fun _state dispatch ->